Anthony Ritchie: Career

 Ritchie, while not a gamelan player, was attracted to the sounds of gamelan and used gamelan scales in his symphony Boum (1993) and in his piano piece 24 Preludes (2002).
 24 Preludes display many different musical influences: neo-Romantic composers, a range of time signatures, contrapuntal and harmonic styles, harpsichord and organ techniques, gamelan and celesta.
 Ritchie was also trying out the use of the mathematical concept of the magic square also used by composers Peter Maxwell Davies and Gillian Whitehead.
 The preludes were written when Ritchie took some time off from his freelance work to explore different approaches to composition.

 Ritchie's oratorio Gallipoli to the Somme which commemorated the one hundred year anniversary of the Battle of the Somme was based on the book of the same name by Alexander Aitken, who was a soldier in the Otago battalion and later professor of mathematics at Edinburgh University.
 The oratorio had its premiere in Dunedin in 2016.
 Its European premiere, with Anna Leese as a soloist, was at the Sheldonian Theatre, Oxford in June 2018.
 It was voted New Zealand's most popular piece of classical music in RNZ Concert's Settling the Score poll in 2020.

 In 2018, after 18 years of teaching composition, Ritchie became professor of composition in the Department of Music, Theatre and Performing Arts at the University of Otago.
 In 2020 he became head of the School of Performing Arts, a three-year position.
+Ritchie was made an Emeritus Professor on his retirement in April 2026.

+Ritchie's composition Melencolia was nominated for a 2026 Aotearoa Music Award in the Best Classical Artist of the Year category.